 Nevertheless, even among smaller firms, the results of the survey indicate a significant number are allocating dedicated resources to focus on new technological improvements.
 Moreover, the survey does not account for firms that informally spread these responsibilities among different people without assigning them to one particular person.

 Advances in legal technology could potentially revolutionize firm operations by supercharging productivity.
-This increase in efficiency is one of the most salient ways to increase profits and grow the business.
+This increase in law firm efficiency is one of the most salient ways to increase profits and grow the business.
 To put it more concretely, another recent survey ranks the adoption of new technology as one of the top three challenges faced by law firms, only following pricing and operational efficiency.

 To help meet this challenge, the following are five areas that law firms can most benefit from optimizing their technology.